-The Company's investments in Bradley Steel Processor and MRM Guide Rail in North America, in which Gerdau Ameristeel holds a 50% stake in the total capital, the investments in Gerdau Metaldom Corp. in the Dominican Republic in which the Company owns a 50% stake, the investment in Gerdau Corsa S.A.P.I. de CV in Mexico, in which Gerdau has a 75% stake, the investment in Dona Francisca Energética S.A, in Brazil, in which the Company holds a 51.82%, investment in Gerdau Summit Aços Fundidos e Forjados S.A., in Brazil, in which Gerdau has a 58.73% stake, the investments in Addiante S.A. and Ubiratã Tecnologia S.A., in Brazil, in which the Company holds a 50% stake, the investment in Diaco S.A. in Colombia, which Gerdau has a 49.86%, and the investment in Juntos Somos Mais Fidelização S.A., in Brazil, in which Gerdau has a 27.50% stake are accounted in the Company's financial statements using the equity method (for further information, see Note 3 - Consolidated Financial Statements).
+The Company's investments in Bradley Steel Processor and MRM Guide Rail in North America, in which Gerdau Ameristeel holds a 50% stake in the total capital, , the investment in Gerdau Corsa S.A.P.I. de CV in Mexico, in which Gerdau has a 75% stake, the investment in Dona Francisca Energética S.A., in Brazil, in which the Company holds a 51.82%, investment in Gerdau Summit Aços Fundidos e Forjados S.A., in Brazil, in which Gerdau has a 58.73% stake, the investments in Addiante S.A. and Ubirată Tecnologia S.A., in Brazil, in which the Company holds a 50% stake, the investment in Juntos Somos Mais Fidelização S.A., in Brazil, in which Gerdau has a 27.16% stake are accounted in the Company's financial statements using the equity method (for further information, see Note 3 - Consolidated Financial Statements), the investments in Gerdau Metaldom Corp. in the Dominican Republic in which the Company owned a 50% stake, and the investment in Diaco S.A. in Colombia, which Gerdau had a stake of 49.85%.
+On January 17, 2024, the Company signed an agreement for the sale of all its equity interests of 49.85% in the joint venture Diaco S.A. (and subsidiaries) and 50.00% in the joint venture Gerdau Metaldom Corp (and subsidiaries).
+On February 1, 2024, after compliance with the corresponding conditions precedent, the sale of the 50.00% equity interest in the joint venture Gerdau Metaldom Corp. (and subsidiaries) was concluded.
+On March 14, 2024, after compliance with the corresponding conditions precedent, the sale of the 49.85% in the joint venture Diaco S.A. (and subsidiaries) was concluded.